 Heading Elements h1 - h6

-Heading elements are used to write headings in a webpage, whereas p tag is only for plain text.
-All Headings are bold and block level elements.
+Heading elements are used to write headings on a webpage, whereas the <p> tag is for plain text.
+All headings are bold and block-level elements.

 1. Heading 1 ( <h1>)